Wisc-HCI/CoFrame/cobots_ur_bringup/README.md

 # cobots_ur_bringup

+This version of bringup is going to be deprecated in favor of the UR robot driver.

-This bringup configuration can be used to connect the ROS core infrastructure to either a physical UR Robot or to a URSim application.
+This bringup configuration can be used to connect the ROS core infrastructure to either a physical UR Robot or to a URSim application using the UR-Modern driver.

 Deploy this launch configuration onto a URSim VM with ROS installed, onto a dedicated URSim computer, or a remote UR controller computer.